BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/manipulating_data.md

 Given this conditional answer the following questions.
 If the check (currently the boolean `true`) is true it will print `It is truthy` to the console, otherwise nothing will print.

-Give me your best guesses to the questions below!
+Give me your best guesses to the questions on the next slide!

 ```js
 if(true) {
     console.log('It is truthy')
 }
 ```

+---

+# Is it True?

 * Is the boolean `true` truthy?
     * how about `false`?